TL;DR

 Obsidian uses traditional freeform documents.
 You can write in any format — prose, lists, tables, code blocks — without being constrained to bullet points.
 This flexibility is better for long-form content but means individual ideas within a document are harder to reference granularly without using block IDs (which feel bolted on).

 Verdict: Logseq wins for users who think in atomic ideas; Obsidian wins for users who think in documents.
-The outliner paradigm is genuinely more powerful for granular knowledge work.
+The outliner approach is genuinely more powerful for granular knowledge work.

 Obsidian's ecosystem of 1,800+ plugins is the largest in the knowledge management space.
 Almost any workflow need — from spaced repetition to academic citation management to habit tracking — has a dedicated, well-maintained plugin.
 The API is well-documented, attracting a steady stream of developer contributions.